LucasSachs/palindrome/README.md

-# palindrome
+# Palindrome

-Verifies if a given word is a palindrome.
+Simple software that verifies if a given word is a palindrome.